blockades/mmt_resources/research/security_shamirs.md

 ## Security considerations for Shamir's secret sharing

-A bit of an update from Dark-Crystal.
+A bit of an update from [Dark-Crystal](https://github.com/blockades).
 We are continuing to develop the identity recovery system.
 Parallel to this we are currently researching two areas.
 Adopting secp256k1 keys, and security issues/vulnerabilities with Shamir's secret sharing and how to approach them.
 This article is about the latter, and is heavily inspired by a recent security review from [Dominic Tarr](https://github.com/dominictarr).
-We hope that this will be useful for other projects considering using Shamir's scheme.
+We hope that this will be useful for other projects considering using Shamir's scheme for identity recovery.

 In general, Shamir's scheme is considered information-theoretically secure.
-That is, individual shares contain absolutely no semantic information about the secret, making it 'post quantum' crytography.
+That is, individual shares contain absolutely no semantic information about the secret, and it can be said to be 'post quantum' cryptography.

 An interesting anecdote, the root key for ICANN DNS security, effectively the key which secures the naming system of the internet, is held by seven parties, based in Britain, the U.S., Burkina Faso, Trinidad and Tobago, Canada, China, and the Czech Republic.
 Cryptographer Bruce Schneier has alleged that they are holders of Shamir's secret shares, which indicates the scheme is taken quite seriously.